-Area I: Written Composition 6 Credit Hours

-• Must complete ENG 101 and ENG 102.

-Area II: Humanities and Fine Arts 12 Credit Hours
+Area I: Written Composition • Must complete ENG 101 and ENG 102.
+Area II: Humanities and Fine Arts • Must complete at least three semester hours in Literature. • Must complete at least three semester hours in the Arts.

-The remaining semester hours are to be selected from Humanities and/ or Fine Arts.
+The remaining semester hours are to be selected from Humanities and/or Fine Arts.
 Humanities and Arts disciplines include but are not limited to: Area/Ethnic Studies, Art and Art History, Foreign Languages, Music and Music History, Philosophy, Ethics, Religious Studies, Theater and Dance.